 Teams will be awarded points based on the following system:.
 2 points awarded to the winning team of a contested game or the winning team of any forfeit.
 0 points awarded to a team that loses a contested game. -1 point awarded to a team that loses by forfeit.
 First forfeit without notice by 6pm will put the team on warning for season suspension.
 Second forfeit without notice by 6pm is grounds for team suspension.

 Teams that notify Basketball City before 3pm on gameday will be eligible for – but not guaranteed – a makeup game.
 Makeup games are harder to schedule in the latter portion of the season.
-If no makeup game can be scheduled, the forfeiting team will lose -1 point in the standings but not have it count as a playoff tiebreak against another forfeited team.
+If no makeup game can be scheduled, the cancelling team will be given a loss but not have it count as a forfeit.
 No reschedules allowed by the same team in successive weeks, or else a forfeit will be rendered.
 Requesting teams may not reschedule the same game more than once, as that is an automatic forfeit.

 If there is a 20 point (or greater) margin with less than 1 minute left in the game or a 30 point (or greater) margin with less than 2 minutes left in the game, the game will be stopped.

 Teams can start and finish a game with four (4) players.
 A team with 4 players at the scheduled start time MUST start the game on time.
 If a team does not have a minimum of four (4) players at the scheduled start time, the game clock will be started and the team will be down 10-0.
 If a team still does not have the minimum of four (4) players within 12 minutes after the game clock has been started, then that team will forfeit the game.
-Forfeits are strongly discouraged and will weigh heavily in the seedings at playoff time.
+Forfeits are strongly discouraged and will weigh heavily in the seeding at playoff time.
+Forfeit wins are added to total points as the point differential of your average win that season.

 Due to scheduling conflicts, playoff games may not be scheduled on the league’s usual night.
 Teams will be eligible for the playoffs based on total points as follows: In a 6 or 7-team Division, the top four (4) teams will make the playoffs.
 In an 8-team Division, the top six (6) teams will make the playoffs with the top two teams getting byes.
 In a 10-team Division, the top six (6) teams will make the playoffs with the top two teams getting byes.
 In a 12-team (or greater) Division, the top 8 teams will make the playoffs with no byes for top seeds.